nodejs/nodejs.org/GOVERNANCE.md

 immediately remedied by the resignation or removal of one or more WG members affiliated with the over-represented employer(s).

-## WG Meetings

-The WG meets weekly on a Google Hangout On Air.
-The meeting is run by a designated moderator approved by the WG.
-Each meeting should be published to YouTube.

-Items are added to the WG agenda which are considered contentious or are modifications of governance, contribution policy, WG membership, or release process.

-The intention of the agenda is not to approve or review all patches, that should happen continuously on GitHub and be handled by the larger group of Collaborators.

-Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub Issue.
-Any Collaborator, WG member or the moderator can add the item to the agenda by adding the ***WG-agenda*** tag to the issue.

-Prior to each WG meeting the moderator will share the Agenda with members of the WG.
-WG members can add any items they like to the agenda at the beginning of each meeting.
-The moderator and the WG cannot veto or remove items.

-The WG may invite persons or representatives from certain projects to participate in a non-voting capacity.

-The moderator is responsible for summarizing the discussion of each agenda item and send it as a pull request after the meeting.

 ## Consensus Seeking Process

 The WG follows a